RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 In regards to the moral choice of a pregnant woman contemplating both abortion and adoption, it is impossible to determine which option is the most moral.

 This situation falls under the concept of **moral incommensurability**, where two options uphold different moral values.
-In this case, abortion promotes personal autonomy, bodily integrity, choice of reproductive right, health and well-being, and gender quality while adoption promotes the value of a potential life, family, societal contributions, and child welfare.
+In this case, abortion promotes personal autonomy, bodily integrity, choice of reproductive right, health and well-being, and gender equality while adoption promotes the value of a potential life, family, societal contributions, and child welfare.

 Since these different values do not share a common moral framework for comparison, they are considered incommensurable, and as such it is impossible to prove which is morally superior.